stroncium/hx-async/README.md

 ## TODOs
   + We can allow optional arguments by setting callback as first argument(it isn't usable in pure code, but we dont care about this in generated code).
   + Source mapping may be a bit broken in some cases.
-  + We can introduce a mode which will enrich errors with stacktrace-like information.
   + Some code can be simplified, amount of calls reduced (functions which just check error and call next function which will also check for same errors).